- 1 tablespoon fresh lemon juice

 Heat oven to 350° with racks set in lowest and middle positions.

-For the apple filling, combine cornstarch and lemon juice in an 8-inch baking dish.
+Combine cornstarch and lemon juice in an 8-inch baking dish.

 Add apples, coconut sugar, maple syrup, cinnamon, nutmeg, cardamom, and salt to baking dish and toss until thoroughly combined.